stacks-network/stacks-core/sip/sip-002-smart-contract-language.md

 Unlike functions created by `define-public`, which may only return booleans, functions created with `define-read-only` may return any type.

+## List Operations

+* Lists may be multi-dimensional.
+However, note that runtime admission checks on typed function-parameters and data-map functions like `set-entry!` will be charged based on the _maximal_ size of the multi-dimensional list.
+* `filter` `map` and `fold` functions may only be called with user-defined functions (i.e., functions defined with `(define ...)`, `(define-read-only ...)`, or `(define-public ...)`
+* Functions that return lists of a different size than the input size (e.g., `(append-item ...)`) take a required _constant_ parameter that indicates the maximum output size of the function.
+This is enforced with a runtime check.

 ## Inter-Contract Calls

 A smart contract may call functions from other smart contracts using a